 - Tremor or shakiness in the hands

-When a person stops drinking after drinking heavily for a prolonged period of time, withdrawal can cause seizures, and in the most severe of instances, what is called delirium tremens (also called DTs).
+When a person stops drinking after drinking heavily for a prolonged period, withdrawal can cause seizures and, in the most severe of instances, delirium tremens (also called DTs).
 This is a form of alcohol withdrawal that can be life-threatening.
-DTs typically occur two to four days after a person’s last drink, but they can occur up to seven days later.
+DTs typically occur two to four days after a person’s last drink but can occur up to seven days later.

 The good news is that quick and proficient medical support aided by the administration of medications and advances in treatment can reduce the risk of serious complications.
 During withdrawal, fatalities can result in other ways too.
-During a seizure, a person may aspirate their vomit or hit their head while they’re convulsing.
-The following symptoms are the most severe and may be indicative of delirium tremens.
+During a seizure, someone may aspirate their vomit or hit their head while convulsing.
+The following symptoms are the most severe and may indicate delirium tremens.

 - Low-grade fever